 - Increased bonding with women

 And of course, the average cat owner can probably think of many other reasons why they love their particular cat.
-We hope that this article has given you a newfound sense of appreciation for your feline friend.
+We hope this article has given you a newfound appreciation for your feline friend.